supernoter/noter/scripts/localcss/README.md

 # localcss

 Download a CSS file and all referenced assets, like fonts.
-A css file is created that you can include in your HTML, the referenced assets are places in a separate directory.
+A css file is created that you can include in your HTML, the referenced assets are placed in a separate directory.
+Originally written to package and ship custom fonts for PDF export for NOTER.

 ```
 $ localcss -d dist -f noto.css -u "https://fonts.googleapis.com/css2?family=Noto+Sans+JP:wght@100..900&display=swap"